-What Can a Handyman Do in Rusk, Texas?
+What Can a Handyman Do Without a License in Rusk, Texas?

 In Texas, there is generally NO state-issued "general contractor" license for typical handyman/remodel work, but Texas DOES require state licenses for specific trades (electrical, plumbing, HVAC, LP gas) and those trades have strict rules about what an unlicensed handyman may do.
 In Rusk (Cherokee County), you should expect local requirements such as building permits for many projects and possible city registration/permits for operating a business—Texas itself does not issue a universal state business license.